sagemathinc/cocalc/notes/final_push.md

 I disabled all but web1's snap, and it works fine for a long, long time under heavy use.
 Also, there is a lot on the mailing lists about multiple bups not working.

+overall goal -- snap: implement a "multi-snap" system, where we have multiple bup archives managed by the same snap server; start a new archive when a threshhold is met.

+- [x] (3:00?)
+(4:00) make implementation plan

+     Have bup archives:

+              bup/39e53e00-469a-4d4a-9f1c-6a579e88a265/
+              bup/58ac371-f444-4c4f-8446-8fa81b7aecaf/
+              ...
+              bup/a835a7a5-508c-44a9-90d2-158b9f07db87/

+     and a file

+              bup/active

+     that contains the one line giving the uuid of the active bup repo.

+              a835a7a5-508c-44a9-90d2-158b9f07db87

+     The "bup/active" bup archive is the one used for all writes.
+     Some reads and indexing happens with the other archivies.

+     On startup, if there is no bup/active file or the repo it refers to doesn't exist, then a new repo is generated.

+     SYNC: Any snap server could rsync out a newer version of "bup/58ac371-f444-4c4f-8446-8fa81b7aecaf/" (say) at any time.
+     When it does this, the local snap server has to update to know what new snapshots are stored there.
+     When it does the rsync to update it is critical that it copy over all the packfiles  first, *then* copy over the new refs/heads/master, otherwise the archive would be temporarily unreadable.
+     Periodically the local snap server will scan the refs/heads/master, and if it changes then it will update its local index.
+     This way the local active archive can be made highly available to other servers regularly, i.e., the newest backups are available from several other servers.

+---

+Stage 1: Highly scalable and fast

+- [x] (0:10?)
+(0:13) snap: alter database schema table to add new column `repo_id` and an index on it.

+        alter table snap_commits add repo_id uuid;

+        CREATE INDEX ON snap_commits(repo_id);  // not used yet, so not making it yet.

+        ALTER TABLE snap_commits DROP dummy;    // This doesn't work yet!
+It will when I upgrade to a newer cassandra.

+- [x] (1:00?)
+(1:51) determine steps to manually change an existing repo to new structure and do it locally (record):
+      * stop snap server

+           s.stop('snap')

+      * change filesystem:

+           In Python:   import uuid; str(uuid.uuid4())

+             cd /mnt/snap/snap0/
+             mv bup c57141ff-7ba8-4d8d-9877-fe3c743f46ca
+             mkdir bup
+             mv c57141ff-7ba8-4d8d-9877-fe3c743f46ca bup/
+             echo "c57141ff-7ba8-4d8d-9877-fe3c743f46ca" > bup/active

+      * update database -- so that existing commits all have `repo_id= above uuid"

+             command line: 'nodetool snapshot'

+             in ipython:

+             import cassandra; cassandra.KEYSPACE='test'; cassandra.set_nodes(['localhost'])
+             cassandra.set_nodes(['localhost'])
+             cassandra.july14_snap_commits_update("23e8d7ee-0ce5-43d7-9746-ee1f92e0e2cf", "c57141ff-7ba8-4d8d-9877-fe3c743f46ca")

+- [x] (1:30?)
+(1:30) change query protocol and implementation to also send and receive the `repo_id`; and write `bup_dir` function in snap.coffee that uses the new structure, and change all bup calls to use it.
+- [x] (1:30?)
+(1:03) test and debug above changes; write code to initialize a new bup archive and active pointing at it.
+- [x] (0:15?)
+(0:01) make sure "dummy" field of `snap_commits` not used anymore in code.

+- [x] (1:00?)
+(2:00) stage 1 snap update -- deploy and test on cloud.sagemath
+      x- update code on web1, cassandra1
+      x- make snapshot
+      x- stop snap server
+      x- alter db schemas

+        import cassandra; cassandra.KEYSPACE='test'; cassandra.set_nodes(['10.1.1.2'])
+        cassandra.july14_snap_commits_update("61a7d705-8c7d-47a5-ab10-2f62de36bc6b", "00bf485a-ff27-4940-aaf0-da0cf7957ffe")

+      x - change filesystem
+      x - update code on web1-4 !
+            ssh 10.2.3.3 "cd salvus/salvus; git pull 10.2.1.3:salvus; ./make_coffee"

+      - update database  <--- in progress on cloud (will take about 6 hours (?))

+      This is taking too long, so I'm trying a different approach:

+        cqlsh:salvus> copy snap_commits to 'snap_commits'  ;
+        55183 rows exported in 55.797 seconds.

+        salvus@web1:~$ grep 61a7d705-8c7d-47a5-ab10-2f62de36bc6b snap_commits |wc -l
+        13854
+        salvus@web1:~$ grep 61a7d705-8c7d-47a5-ab10-2f62de36bc6b snap_commits > good_commits
+        salvus@web1:~$ wc -l good_commits
+        13854 good_commits
+        salvus@web1:~$ replace ,,, ,00bf485a-ff27-4940-aaf0-da0cf7957ffe, good_commits

+        cqlsh:salvus> drop table snap_commits
+        cqlsh:salvus> # paste in code to make table from scratch cqlsh:salvus> COPY snap_commits (server_id,project_id,"timestamp",repo_id,size) FROM 'good_commits'
+        13854 rows imported in 28.201 seconds.

+      x - restart hub and snap and test: s.restart('hub'); s.restart("snap")

+      x - once it is working, delete "active" file, and see that it starts a new repo, which is fast.

+---

+Stage 2: Robustness

+- [x] (0:30?)
+(0:10) trash can at right of screen often not visible.

+- [x] (0:15?)
+(0:05) remove (comment out) the fsck stuff, since we're going to store the data on multiple machines for robustness, and this fsck stuff is never useful, but is very slow.

+- [x] (1:00?)
+(2:48+) write locking code so I can run multiple snap servers in parallel without corruption.
+      We *must* make the lock on the filesystem of the remote account, not using the db, because the db is not instantly consistent.

+Lock functionality:

+1. check if there is a file .bup/lock, and if so read it:
+       {server_id:?,  expire:?}

+        wstein@localhost:~/salvus/salvus$ ssh XqT8YljQ@localhost cat .bup/lock
+        {server_id:?,  expire:?}
+        wstein@localhost:~/salvus/salvus$ ssh XqT8YljQ@localhost cat .bup/lockx
+        cat: .bup/lockx: No such file or directory

+2. if the file is there and the `expire` timestamp has not passed, wait until after that timestamp to try again (do other backups)

+3. create .bup/lock with contents: `{server_id:?,  expire:?}`
+   where expire is maybe 20 minutes in the future (?) -- whatever the max time is on making backups.

+        ssh XqT8YljQ@localhost "echo '{server_id:blah,  expire:blah}' > .bup/lock"

+4. wait 1 second, then check again to see if .bup/lock is exactly what we created.
+If not, another bup server tried to write to .bup/lock at the same time, so go to 1.

+        ssh XqT8YljQ@localhost "cat .bup/lock"

+5. make the backup exactly as usual.

+6. delete .bup/lock

+        ssh XqT8YljQ@localhost "rm -f .bup/lock"

+- [x] (0:45?)
+(0:22) add property to projects database table `snapshots_disabled`, which can be one of: true = snapshots disabled because a problem occurred null/false = snapshots are not disabled

+            alter table projects add snapshots_disabled boolean;
+            create index on projects(snapshots_disabled);

+      Change snap to consult this entry before making a snapshot.
+      Index this so we can easily check to see all projects with snapshots disabled, if/when this happens.

+- [x] (1:30?)
+(1:18) snap: make it possible to roll back the snapshot if something goes wrong when making it (e.g., server is restarted); in particular, if it is too big (as defined by taking too long, say).
+Set property in above table if this happens.

+- [x] (0:20?)
+(0:06) make `snap_interval` configurable through admin.py

+- [x] (0:45?)
+(1:32) update code on cloud1, snap1-4 on storm (then cloud), update services, and start 4 snap servers going.

+        # 4 = number of snap servers; 60 = average time between snapshot somewhere.
+        [snap] {'keyspace':'salvus', 'snap_dir':'/mnt/snap/snap0', 'snap_interval':60*4}

+            ssh 10.2.1.3 "cd salvus/salvus; git pull 10.2.4.3:salvus; ./make_coffee"
+            ssh 10.2.2.3 "cd salvus/salvus; git pull 10.2.4.3:salvus; ./make_coffee"
+            ssh 10.2.3.3 "cd salvus/salvus; git pull 10.2.4.3:salvus; ./make_coffee"

+            ssh 10.1.2.3 "cd salvus/salvus; git pull 10.1.1.3:salvus; ./make_coffee"
+            ssh 10.1.3.3 "cd salvus/salvus; git pull 10.1.1.3:salvus; ./make_coffee"
+            ssh 10.1.4.3 "cd salvus/salvus; git pull 10.1.1.3:salvus; ./make_coffee"

+        x Improve how rsync to bsd.math works for backups, to backup all snaps (not just web1).

+---
+1